Access & Policies

 For security purposes, the reading room is under electronic surveillance.

-The first 10 pages of photocopies are free.
-After that, the cost is $.25 per page, plus postage and handling if mailed ($5.00 minimum).
+The cost for photocopies is $.25 per page, plus postage and handling if mailed ($5.00 minimum).
 All photocopies are made two-sided to reduce waste.
+Photocopies can also be scanned an emailed for $.25 per page.
 Copies of entire books, manuscript collections, or record groups is not allowed.
-Scanned documents and photographs cost $1.00 per scan and can be emailed to one email address, one time.
+High resolution scanned documents and photographs cost $3.00 per scan and can be emailed to one email address, one time.
 If saved to a disk, each CD is $5.00 in addition to the cost of scanning and/or mailing.

 All photocopying and scanning is done by WLA staff only.
-Digital photography is allowed on a case by case basis and only with prior permission of the WLA Director.
 Professional photographic reproductions may be ordered, but only through the WLA preferred local vendor.
 The cost of photocopying or scanning does not convey permission for publication.
 Seperate fees for publication (web, print, or other form) may apply.

 The WLA reserves the right to restrict or refuse reproduction of materials due to condition, size, donor requirements, or copyright law.